Azure-Samples/active-directory-dotnet-native-headless/README.md

 ## More information

-For more information see ADAL.NET's conceptual documentation:
+For more information, see ADAL.NET's conceptual documentation:

 - [Recommanded pattern to acquire a token](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/AcquireTokenSilentAsync-using-a-cached-token#recommended-pattern-to-acquire-a-token)
 - [Acquiring tokens with username and password](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Acquiring-tokens-with-username-and-password)